John Donald Anderson

 Carl F. Kohrt

-Former Interim President and President and CEO of Battelle
+Former Interim President of Furman University and President and CEO of Battelle

 Dr. Kohrt, a native of Illinois and '65 graduate of Furman University, most recently served as Furman's Interim President from May 2013 to June 2014.
 He retired from Battelle in December, 2008 after serving seven years as President and CEO.
 Battelle, a $4B+ international R&D institution, manages or co-manages several premier national research laboratories for both U.S. and foreign government agencies, and is known as a leader in the commercialization of technologies on behalf of a wide-range of companies in the materials, energy, health, and defense industries.
 Prior to his joining Battelle in 2001, Carl spent a distinguished 29-year career at Kodak, retiring in 2000.
 He served in numerous senior executive, international, and technology positions, including Executive Vice President and Chief Technology Officer.